 "Theme from 'The Search for Everything'" by John Mayer

-On his latest album, John Mayer blessed us with this acoustic guitar track that would work wonderfully as a processional or recessional song.
+On his 2017 album, John Mayer blessed us with this acoustic guitar track that would work wonderfully as a processional or recessional song.